Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Lore/City Bell Chimes/Radiant Bell.md

 ## Summary
 A high bell tone known for casting a radiant glow across the city.
 It's rung to indicate successful reconstruction efforts completing in some area of the city.

-Formerly known as the [[Kings bell]] back in the time period of the first war.
+Formerly known as the [[Kings Bell]] back in the time period of the first war.

 ---
 # References